 - Increase - inc

-🍵Instructions for Crochet Daisy Coaster Pattern
+๐ตInstructions for Crochet Daisy Coaster Pattern

-This pattern is made in rounds not rows.
+The crochet daisy coaster pattern is made in rounds not rows.

 Round 3: Ch x2 and then dc, dc inc for the entire round.
-(36) Fasten off the yellow yarn and attach the white yarn.
+(36) Then sl st to the beginning chains.
+Fasten off the yellow yarn and attach the white yarn.

 Round 4: Now we will create the petals.